Daniel-Peace/senior_project/README.md

 prediction are stored in a ROS message of type `Casualty_prediction` and published to the `model_predictions` topic.

-The ROS message "Casualty_prediction" initializes to all 0s for all affliction values With that, when the model can make predictions about an affliction but does not, it should be assumed that the casualty does not have that specific affliction and the field in the ROS message should be left as zero.
+The ROS message `Casualty_prediction` initializes to all 0s for all affliction values With that, when the model can make predictions about an affliction but does not, it should be assumed that the casualty does not have that specific affliction and the field in the ROS message should be left as zero.

-The model pulls the weights from a folder in the src directory named "weights".
+The model pulls the weights from a folder in the src directory named `weights`.
-You can change the weights being used by changing the WEIGHTS constant to a path of your choosing.
+You can change the weights being used by changing the `WEIGHTS` constant to a path of your choosing.

 The confidence value threshold for what predictions are published can be set with the